Regression-Based Bayesian Estimation and Structure Learning for Nonparanormal Graphical Models: Thresholding

 The thresholding procedure that we consider for the method using the horseshoe prior \eqref{HorseshoePrior} is based on a 0-1 loss function described in \citep{wang_bayesian_2012} for classification under absolutely continuous priors.
 Although this procedure is heuristic, it seems to perform well in practice.
 Other thresholding rules may be used, such as those based on posterior credible intervals \citep{khondker_bayesian_2013}, information criterion \citep{kuismin_use_2016}, clustering \citep{li_variable_2017}, posterior model probabilities \citep{banerjee_bayesian_2015,mohammadi_bayesian_2015}, and projection predictive selection \citep{williams_bayesian_2018}, but we chose to focus on the 0-1 loss procedure for this study.

-\subsubsection{0-1 Loss Procedure}
+\subsection{0-1 Loss Procedure}

 We find the posterior partial correlation using the precision matrices from the Gibbs sampler of the horseshoe prior \eqref{HorseshoePrior} and the posterior partial correlation using the standard conjugate Wishart prior.
-The posterior samples of partial correlation using the precision matrices from the Gibbs sampler is defined as
+The posterior samples of the partial correlation using the precision matrices from the Gibbs sampler are defined as